‘The Bachelor’ Star Hannah Godwin Embraces Opportunity After Tearful Finale Facing Colton Underwood

 Based on what she shared during Colton’s Bachelor finale, Hannah doesn’t necessarily seem ready to look for love again quite yet.
 However, many people are hoping she’ll be up for trying again this summer on Bachelor in Paradise.
 Plenty of fans are disappointed that she won’t be The Bachelorette this spring, but she seems fine with how things are working out at this point.

 What comes next for Hannah Godwin?
-The Bachelor fans really fell in love with her as she competed for Colton Underwood’s love and they’ll be following along on social media to see what she tackles in the months ahead.
+The Bachelor fans really fell in love with her as she competed for Colton Underwood’s love, and they’ll be following along on social media to see what she tackles in the months ahead.